asyncapi/spec-json-schemas/README.md

 ## Schema Bundling
 Changes should not be done manually to the schemas in [./schemas](./schemas), but instead be done in their individual definitions located in [./definitions](./definitions).

-These definitions are automatically bundled together on new releases through the `generate:assets` script, which runs the [bundler](./tools/bundler).
+These definitions are automatically bundled together on new releases through the npm script `prepublishOnly`, which ensures the project is build.
+This is where the [bundler](./tools/bundler) is called.

 For example, for [2.2.0](./definitions/2.2.0), the [bundler](./tools/bundler/index.js) starts with the [asyncapi.json](definitions/2.2.0/asyncapi.json) file and recursively goes through all references (`$ref`) to create the [appropriate bundled version](./schemas/2.2.0.json).